MicrosoftDocs/azure-dev-docs/articles/java/migration/migrate-spring-boot-to-app-service.md

 ---
-title: Migrate Spring Boot Applications to Azure App Service
+title: Migrate Spring Boot applications to Azure App Service
 description: This guide describes what you should be aware of when you want to migrate an existing Spring Boot to Azure App Service.
 author: yevster
 ms.author: yebronsh